ijarvis12/Vi-Bash-Editor/README.md

 - When horizontal-scroll-mode is set to ON, newline characters are printed as control character (^J) instead of inserting a newline

-- Only the first line saves (darn it GNU Readline!)

 **Features I will NOT implement** (because of Unix functionality and philosophy)